Islamabad: Early history

 Islamabad Capital Territory, located on the Pothohar Plateau of the northern Punjab region, is considered one of the earliest sites of human settlement in Asia.
 Some of the earliest Stone Age artefacts in the world have been found on the plateau, dating from 100,000 to 500,000 years ago.
 Rudimentary stones recovered from the terraces of the Soan River testify to the endeavours of early man in the inter-glacial period.
 Items of pottery and utensils dating back to prehistory have been found.

 Excavations by Dr. Abdul Ghafoor Lone reveal evidence of a prehistoric culture in the area.
-Relics and human skulls have been found dating back to 5000 BCE that indicate the region was home to Neolithic peoples who settled on the banks of the Swaan River, and who later developed small communities in the region around 3000 BCE.
+Relics and human skulls have been found dating back to 5000 BCE that indicate the region was home to Neolithic peoples who settled on the banks of the Soan and who later developed small communities in the region around 3000 BCE.

-The Indus Valley civilization flourished in the region between the 23rd and 18th centuries BCE.
+The Indus Valley civilisation flourished in the region between the 23rd and 18th centuries BCE.
 Later the area was an early settlement of the Aryan community which migrated into the region from Central Asia.
 Many great armies such as those of Zahiruddin Babur, Genghis Khan, Timur and Ahmad Shah Durrani crossed the region during their invasions of the Indian subcontinent.
-In 2015–16, the Federal Department of Archaeology and Museums, with the financial support of National Fund for Cultural Heritage, carried out initial archaeological excavations in which unearthed the remains of a Buddhist stupa at Ban Faqiran, near the Shah Allah Ditta caves, which was dated to the 2nd to the 5th century CE.
+In 2015–16, the Federal Department of Archaeology and Museums, with the financial support of National Fund for Cultural Heritage, carried out initial archaeological excavations and unearthed the remains of a Buddhist stupa at Ban Faqiran, near the Shah Allah Ditta caves.
+The stupa was dated to between the 2nd and 4th centuries CE.

 Construction and development

 When Pakistan gained independence in 1947, the southern port city of Karachi was its provisional national capital.
 In 1958, a commission was constituted to select a suitable site near Rawalpindi for the national capital with particular emphasis on location, climate, logistics, and defence requirements, along with other attributes.
-After extensive study, research, and a thorough review of potential sites, the commission recommended the area northeast of Rawalpindi in 1959.
+After extensive study, research, and a thorough review of potential sites, the commission recommended the area northeast of Rawalpindi in 1959 which was used as provisional capital from that year on.
 In the 1960s, Islamabad was constructed as a forward capital for several reasons.
-Karachi was also located at the southern end of the country, and exposed to attacks from the Arabian Sea.
+Karachi was also located at the southern end of the country along the Arabian Sea.
 Pakistan needed a capital that was easily accessible from all parts of the country.
 Karachi, a business centre, was also considered unsuitable partly because of intervention of business interests in government affairs.
-The newly selected location of Islamabad was closer to the army headquarters in Rawalpindi and the disputed territory of Kashmir in the north.
+The newly selected location of Islamabad was closer to the army headquarters in Rawalpindi and the Pakistani-administered sectors of the disputed Kashmir in the north.